lubianat/quali_phd/manuscript.md

 We opted to frame our work around the term "cell type" due to its historical usage and familiarity for the life sciences community.
 Other related thems a "cell set," "cell population," and "cell cluster," can also reminisce of a specific, countable group of cells, frequently from the same experiment.
 The term "cell identity" has also been suggested for avoiding the cell type/cell state dilemma [@wikidata:Q64974172], but we avoid it to emphasize a nominalistic perspective (in the Popperian sense[@wikidata:Q108925548]).
-In doing so, we reinforce the intent on represent on what cell types are _reported to exist_, instead of trying to state bluntly which cell types _exist_ or, even worse, are _essential_ of human beings.
+In doing so, we reinforce the intent on represent on what cell types are _reported to exist_, instead of trying to state bluntly which cell types _exist_ or are _essential_ of human beings.

 The employment of MLT as described before, and the notion of species-specific cell types are fundamental for the next chapters of this work.
-In the chapter about the PanglaoDB integration, we describe how we used the notion of species-specific types to add marker information to Wikidata, and how we cleaned up conceptual disarrays that broke MLT.
+In the chapter about the PanglaoDB integration, we describe how we used the notion of species-specific types to add marker information to Wikidata, and how we cleaned up conceptual disarrays that broke MLT for cell types.
+Later, on the chapter about Wikidata Bib, we describe how we performed a large-scale curation of the biomedical literature for new cell types, using as starting principle the theories discussed here.

 ## PanglaoDB integration to Wikidata  {.page_break_before}